jasonsychau/graphql-w-persistent/README.md

 ### News and updates

+**2018-10-22 -** I owe all my 103 downloaders on my first week a big apology.
+I gave you all incorrect instructions on giving your schema: on the fifth list where relationship tables are given, the first two tuple strings are database table names.
+They are not ServerObject strings nor pseudonym strings.
+In addition, the first list is supposed to store pseudonyms from being nested object fields.
+You can check the updated Hackage information to know more.
+I'm sorry!

+On another note, I've added an attribute that I didn't initially list.
+I've added the revision and error throwing of duplicated queries.
+Duplicate queries are now supposedly collapsed to a single query with union fields.
+I appreciate your support.

+All these are in the version 0.1.0.5.

 **2018-10-19 -** I appreciate the more downloads, and I also found another bug where parent entities are not returning every children data.
 I will look into this asap...

 ...Bugs are fixed.
 Arguments and type heirarchies are working as expected...thanks for you patience!